grahamcarman/docs/astro/api/overview.md

 The Astro API is a standard REST API that you can use to develop applications for interacting with Astro components.

-The API contains multiple schemas, with each schema representing a different part of Astro management:
+The API contains multiple schemas, with each schema representing a different part of Astro:

-- **Platform API**: This schema includes endpoints for updating your Astro infrastructure and resources, such as clusters, Deployments, and Workspaces.
+- **Platform API schema**: Includes endpoints for updating your Astro infrastructure and resources, such as clusters, Deployments, and Workspaces.
-- **Identity and access management (IAM) API**: This schema includes endpoints for managing role-based access control (RBAC) components, such as users and Teams.
+- **Identity and access management (IAM) API schema**: Includes endpoints for managing role-based access control (RBAC) components, such as users and Teams.

 To make your first request using the Astro API, see [Get started with the Astro API](api/get-started.md).

 :::info

 The Astro API is currently in beta.
-See [Support](versioning-and-support.md) for all policies related to using beta releases.
+See [Support](versioning-and-support.md) for all policies related to using beta releases of the API.

 :::